 Some search providers utilize web crawlers that only access public web addresses.
 Web spider is another name for the crawler.
 Whatever you call these programs, they scramble all over the public-facing internet to gather info or update data and index their discoveries.
 Sorting allows a search engine to quickly grab the most relevant response for a search.

 The Dark Web is part of the world wide web, but it is not scanned or “crawled” by automated data collectors.
 Search engines like Bing and Google won’t spit out links to dark websites.
 The automated process of scanning the web for new public additions does not dip into these areas.

 Dark or Deep

 The bottom of the iceberg is the high-risk zone.
-Here the Dark Web lurks, shrouded in anonymity.
+Here the dark web lurks, shrouded in anonymity.
 If you could peek behind that curtain, you might discover miscreants exchanging tips on how to avoid detection or arrest.
 Chat discussions could include data scraped from recent breaches or leaks found in cloud storage.
 Stolen login credentials circulate freely; numbers for sale reportedly tally in the billions.
-These username/password combinations are bought or traded and used for credential stuffing attacks and accounts takeover.
+These username/password combinations are bought or traded and used for credential stuffing attacks and account takeovers.